Dave McCabe: Personal life

-They share a son together, Louie McCabe.
-McCabe has said in many interviews in the press and on TV that his wife Paula changed his life and he ‘might not even be here’ without her.
-Giving her credit for the main reason ‘The Zutons’ had its recent resurgence stating that fatherhood and falling for his wife saved him and the band.
+In 2024, McCabe confirmed he is married to a woman named Paula, who he has son with.
+McCabe has said in many interviews in the press and on TV that his wife Paula changed his life and he ‘might not even be here’ without her, while giving her credit as the main reason the Zutons had its recent resurgence stating that fatherhood and falling for his wife saved him and the band.